fuzzy-st/errors/README.md

 const networkError = new NetworkError({...});
 const apiError = new ApiError({
   message: "API call failed",
-  cause: networkError // networkError is the parent of apiError });
+  parent: networkError // networkError is the parent of apiError });
 ```